|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Pour the wet ingredients into the large bowl and mix them together with the dry ingredients.
 (This is why the large bowl is needed for the dry ingredients.)
 Keep stirring until it becomes a thick, clay-like batter.
 (If it seems too dry, don't add more liquid.
 Just put your stirring utensil aside and knead the dough with your hands.
 This will give it the right consistency.)

 Empty your batter into the cast iron skillet.
 Using a large spoon or spatula (or by pressing it down with your hands), spread it all out over the pan.
+After the dough has been spread and shaped into the pan, pour the rest of the chocolate chips over the top.
+Press down on the chocolate chips with your hands, pressing them into the surface of the cookie.

 Let a young child nibble at some of the cookie dough.
 This is important.

 Place the pan in your oven and bake for 30 minutes at 325 degrees F (176 degrees C).
+If you're using a 15-inch skillet to make a really big cookie, bake it for 40 minutes at 325 degrees F.

 (The amazing part is the way the cookie rises!
 It's actually more like a cookie cake than a regular cookie.)